 When I was little my mother and I were riding on the bus, as the bus stopped a man had gotten on.
 As the man walked to find a seat his eyes had fallen on and me my mother.
 He stopped right in front of us, looked at my mother, and then at me, made a face of disgust and started to yell

 I look exactly like my mother, there is no denying that she gave birth to me.
-The only difference between the two of us is my mother’s complexion is a darker than mine, and my eyes are hazel while hers are dark brown.
+The only difference between the two of us is my mother’s complexion little bit darker than mine, and unlike her beautiful brown eyes, mine are hazel .

 Hate cannot drive out hate; only love can do that.
 Darkness cannot drive out darkness; only light can do that.

 Rest in peace #PhilandoCastile #CharleenaLyles #NabraHassanen, and the list goes on……